 Performance benefits – Including extreme density reduction, improved thermal and acoustic absorption values, protection from ASR, and lowering the e-modulus which makes the concrete less brittle.

 Health benefits – Including reducing crystalline silica content of the overall matrix since EG contains no crystalline silica.
 Using EG can help concrete product manufacturers conform to the new OSHA regulations regarding airborne crystalline silica.

-Environmental benefits – Expanded glass is a sustainable aggregate and is considered 100% recycled content.
+Expanded glass is 100% recycled content, a sustainable aggregate.
 Expanded glass helps products and projects earn LEED points.

-Expanded glass is widely available throughout the United States.
-It’s packaged in various sizes and is also available in bulk for silo storage.
+It is also widely available throughout the United States and comes in various package sizes.
+Additiaonlly, it is available in bulk for silo storage.